HealthCheckbox

 Description

 Healthcare practitioners can cure early-stage bladder cancer.
-It is a fact that nearly 75 % of initial stage bladder cancers recur.
+It is a fact that nearly 75% of initial-stage bladder cancers recur.

 How Common is Bladder Cancer?